 Provides households with a 3 day supply of food once a month.
 Holiday meal baskets are offered in November and December on a first come first serve basis.
 This is the only site that offers food.

-Qualifications: Total household income at or below 125% of the federal poverty guidelines and live in the Rittman area.
+Qualifications: Total household income at or below 200% of the federal poverty guidelines.

 Provides a one-time car repair benefit of up to $750 on a first come first serve basis.

-Qualifications: total household income at or below 125% of the federal poverty guidelines.
+Qualifications: total household income at or below 200% of the federal poverty guidelines.
 Households with children MUST have a denial from the PRC program in order to qualify.
 May only receive the benefit once every 2 years.
-In addition to required documents, must also bring 2 quotes from established repair shops, proof of auto insurance and ownership.
+In addition to required documents, must also bring 2 quotes from established repair shops that accept purchase orders, proof of auto insurance and ownership.
 You will also be required to fill out the CSBG application which can be printed: